-Our family sometimes go on a movie marathon on weekends and watch two – three movies back to back.
+Our family sometimes goes on a movie marathon on weekends and watches two-three movies back to back.
 When this happens with kids who are prone to cold and cough, some sort of ammunition is the only way to survive so many hours cooped inside the artificially cold place – the movie theater.

 Jackets are good but a hoodie scarf with pockets was an idea that came to me after watching a girl in a serial always under the hoodie or the scoodie.
 So easy to make and the best wardrobe addition this winter.
 On chilly night outs nothing like this hoodie to give you warmth and coziness.

 You can make this scarf in any warmth giving fabric like fleece, flannel, knit fabrics.
 I made this in denim scraps from old jeans.

 1.25 meters of inner lining (no need to buy this if you are using the outer fabric for lining also.
 You will get enough from the 1.25 meters for outer fabric and inner fabric if you have a 45 inch wide fabric)

 Draw a rectangle such that A-B = H-K = 11″ & B-K = 15″ = A-H

 The scarf extension is marked from K- J = 5″ =L-M and height of the scarf K -M = 27″ or the height you need, for a man or for a girl above 5’4″ you will need to increase the length.
 From the top of the crown of your head to the bottom edge this scarf will be about 40 inches so consider this.

 Give shape to the hood by making these markings inside and joining the marks in soft curves